abstratt/kirra/kirra_qooxdoo/readme.md

 This is a generic mobile-styled HTML5/JavaScript client for any Kirra-compliant applications.
+It is implemented using the [Qooxdoo](http://qooxdoo.org) Javascript http://qooxdoo.org/framework.

 In order to work on this project, you need to:

-- download and install the Qooxdoo SDK
+- download and install the [Qooxdoo SDK](http://qooxdoo.org/downloads).
 - create a symbolic link called 'qooxdoo' from here to the path where you installed the Qooxdoo SDK
 - run "./generate.py" whenever you add new dependencies to Qooxdoo classes
 - run "./generate.py source-server" to run a local webserver where you can test the application